martivj/martivj/README.md

 <h2 id="about">🧑‍💻 About Me</h2>

 Hello!
 I am a 26 year old fullstack software developer from Norway, with a background in science as a Physics MSc.
-I love learning about new technologies, and I actively pursue projects in both the web development world, as well as mobile apps and embedded programming.
+I love learning about new technologies, and I actively pursue projects in the worlds of web development, mobile/desktop app development, and some embedded programming.

 As a fullstack developer I have experience with all kinds of front- and backend technologies, including DevOps facing work and integrations with cloud platforms like AWS.
 During my Master's education in physics I specialized in problem solving with Python, running numerical simulations for reasearch on materials with quantum chemistry techniques.